This article was first published on Customer Think.

 Digital intelligence will become integral to workspaces across the globe, which will lead to far-reaching outcomes.
 By 2023, it is expected that 70% of connected workers in task-based roles will leverage digital intelligence to engage clients/colleagues and drive enterprise productivity.
 Companies with cross-functional leadership – a digital dream team – will appreciate greater speeds of innovation, higher market share gains, and bigger process efficiency than their competitors by 2025.

 Organizations are likely to unfetter the creative thinking of their staff members and engulf them with astute automation and prediction engines that focus on results, not just financial results.
-It signals a new era of transformation marked by human-centred technology initiatives that connect customer experience (CX) and employee experience (EX), to drive competitive advantage and deliver a 3% to 5% net productivity gain.
+It signals a new era of transformation marked by human-centered technology initiatives that connect customer experience (CX) and employee experience (EX) to drive competitive advantage and deliver a 3% to 5% net productivity gain.

-Top researchers are also forecasting a “no jobs” framework in which employees will become more cross-functional, investing their skills in project-based work and swarm teams, rather than sitting still in a fixed role.
-The world of “no jobs” will promote a dynamic mix of full-time staff members, internal and external talent marketplaces.
+Top researchers are also forecasting a “no jobs” framework in which employees will become more cross-functional, investing their skills in project-based work and swarm teams rather than sitting still in a fixed role.
+The world of “no jobs” will promote a dynamic mix of full-time staff members and internal and external talent marketplaces.

 Humans have an innate desire to ignore or downplay automation because they fear it will substitute their jobs.
 However, this has not been the case; instead, automation enables employees to better understand and develop new skills that are more suited to their organizations and their own career paths.
 In reality, automation technology is still not widely available to the general public.
 It is primarily adopted and implemented at the executive level of businesses.
 Only when these technologies reach SMBs, will we see the rise of hyperautomation—the belief that anything that can be automated should be automated.
 In the end, the goal is not to replace jobs, but to create new ones.